LibRapid/LibRapidRust/readme.md

 Why X?
 Why Y?
 -----

-Sometimes I have to yank some versions because of critical bugs or something else happens.
+Sometimes I have to yank some versions because of critical bugs or something else.
 To stay updated, please consider joining our Discord! https://discord.gg/cGxTFTgCAC

 Contributing
 -----